lvn/uberman/readme.md

 * a retrieve operation on `GET /blog-posts/:id`
 * an update operation on `PUT /blog-posts/:id`
 * a destroy operation on `DELETE /blog-posts/:id`

+By default, Uberman APIs listen on port 443, and forces all connections to be over SSL.